zonemaster/zonemaster/docs/public/specifications/tests/Connectivity-TP/connectivity04.md

 This Test is done separately on IPv4 and IPv6, and both must match the criterion.

-[RFC 2182][RFC 2182#3.1], section 3.1, clearly specifies that distinct authoritative name servers for a child domain should be placed in different topological and geographical locations.
+[RFC 2182, section 3.1][RFC 2182#3.1], clearly specifies that distinct authoritative name servers for a child domain should be placed in different topological and geographical locations.
 The objective is to minimise the likelihood of a single failure disabling all of them.